 After a season of soul fatigue that leaves us longing for a fresh energizing, the Lord is available, calling us to Himself.
 He invites us to tell Him, lay it all at His feet.
 Trust Him enough to obey His leading whether we understand or not.
 And take the time we need to be energized by His side for the next season ahead.

 Be refreshed by time in the Word.
-Drop your email below to get the *free PDF* Tend: How to Hear the Gardener’s Voice sent to your inbox along with monthly encouragement to keep tending your soul by the Word of God.
+Drop your email below to get the *free PDF* Tools for Tending your soul.